 Here is how you can get your Surfshark service credentials:

-- Go to this page where you can find all the details required for manual connection.
+- Go to this page where you can find all the details required for a manual connection.

 You may need to log in before proceeding to this page.
 In that case, enter your email address and your password, then click Log in.